 - SIGCHI membership number: applicant must be a SIGCHI member prior to the application.

 - A statement of the requested funding amount and a brief justification of the funding needs, as well as any fund obtained from other sources for this purpose.

 - Declaration of relevance of the meeting and mentorship;

 - Statement of availability to meet and mentor (without any costs).

-Applications are due on March 1 and September 1 (For 2018, this deadline is postponed to October 1) each year.
+Applications are due on 15th of February, May, August and November each year.
 The applicant needs to submit the application to the fund committee chair at email@example.com.